The excellent World Cup winning football team epitomised the seven secrets of playing to win.

-As a self confessed Germanophile as well as an ardent football fan, I was drawn to an article featured in last Thursday’s London Evening Standard where Joshi Herrmann extolled readers to embrace their “Teutonic sides” and play to win in order to get ahead at work and in life.
+As a self confessed Germanophile as well as an ardent football fan, I was particularly drawn to an article featured the London Evening Standard.
+In it, Joshi Herrmann extolled readers to embrace their “Teutonic sides” as a way to get ahead at work and in life.

 1. Be organised